15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/DIY/comments/1bldpqr/2_day_laundry_room_makeover/

-Bending down to load and unload a front-loading washer bothers more people than manufacturers want to admit.
-This setup solves that problem directly.
+Let’s talk about front-loading washers for a second.
+Bending down to load and unload them bothers more people than manufacturers want to admit.
+This setup solves that problem head-on.

-White appliances sit on matching white storage pedestals that raise them roughly twelve inches off the ground. r/TWHO4LIFE paired this practical height adjustment with simple white upper cabinets and a beige wall color that keeps the small space from feeling cramped.
-The open counter space on top of the appliances serves as temporary storage for items moving through the laundry process—that pile of towels represents real life, not staged photos.
+White appliances sit on matching storage pedestals that raise them roughly twelve inches off the ground.
+Simple white upper cabinets and beige walls keep the small space from feeling cramped.
+The open counter space on top of the appliances handles temporary storage for items moving through the laundry process.

-Those storage pedestals aren’t just for height.
-They typically include drawers that pull out from the front, adding storage exactly where you need it for items like extra dryer sheets, stain removers, or that collection of single socks you’re convinced will eventually find their matches.
+Those pedestals aren’t just about height.
+They typically include front-pull drawers, adding storage exactly where you need it for dryer sheets, stain removers, or that growing collection of single socks waiting for their matches.

-The setup costs more upfront than placing machines directly on the floor, but if you’re tall or have any back problems, that investment pays off in reduced discomfort.
-You can purchase pedestals from appliance manufacturers or build custom ones if you’re comfortable with basic carpentry.
+The setup costs more upfront than machines directly on the floor.
+But if you’re tall or have any back issues, that investment pays off in reduced discomfort.
+You can buy pedestals from appliance manufacturers or build custom ones if you’re comfortable with basic carpentry.

 Elevated Platform with Bold Turquoise Walls and Lower Storage